epfl-ada/ada-2024-project-thelordsofdata/README.md

 # Methods
 ## Data preprocessing
 ### 1. Cleaning the CMU dataset
 Within the CMU dataset, the columns that were no longer needed were removed (e.g. Movie Runtime).
 Any typos that involved special characters were removed and modifications were made to columns where any unnecessary supplementary information was contained.
 However, we chose to keep the rows which had NaN values in the columns we need.
-This was because we knew we were supplementing the data with additional datasets, and therefore some of the missing information would be provided by the additional datasets.
+This missing information was provided by supplemental datasets.
 We removed the rows that contains NaNs on a case-by-case basis for each of the analysis steps that we did, depending on what data was needed for each step.

 ### 2. Supplementing dataset
 Using the additional datasets mentioned in the section above, we augmented the CMU dataset by adding the following four additional columns: budget, domestic gross, foreign gross, and worldwide gross.
-Any movies from these additional datasets that coincided with the CMU dataset were merged together while any new movies were concatenated at the end.
+Any movies that coincided with the CMU dataset were merged together while any new movies were concatenated at the end.
 Some of the additional movies added were produced from abroad and therefore help to strengthen the size of our foreign movies.

 Finally, we calculated the percentage of the worldwide gross that comes from domestic and foreign revenues and added them in two additional columns.
 This gives us the final dataset from which many of our plots have been and will be based on.